Family-owned business

 Expansion with Tea Garden

-But Plijnaar saw more possibilities for the site.
-With the elegant Zeeheldenbuurt around the corner and the chic Wilhelminapark within walking distance, it was an ideal location for a tea garden.
-Nowadays, they are not as common, but in the years after World War I, tea houses and gardens as hospitality venues were on the rise.
+But Plijnaar saw more possibilities for the area.
+With the distinguished Zeeheldenbuurt around the corner and the chic Wilhelminapark within walking distance, it was an ideal location for a tea garden.
+Nowadays, they are not very common, but in the years after World War I, tea houses and gardens as hospitality venues were on the rise.

 A beautiful example of an existing tea house is the one at the Rhijnauwen country house from 1924, coincidentally also made of wood due to its location within the Forbidden Circles of Fort Rijnauwen.

 Plijnaar also saw sufficient possibilities in the tea garden annex tennis court as a source of livelihood.
-However, he wanted to provide a broader basis for the tea garden by organizing dance evenings and giving dance lessons.
+However, he wanted to provide the tea garden with a broader basis by organizing dance evenings and giving dance lessons.
 The enterprise eventually succumbed to its own success.
-The hustle and music caused so much disturbance to the neighborhood that on June 17, 1924, the tea garden had to be closed.
+The noise and music caused so much disturbance to the neighborhood that on June 17, 1924, the tea garden had to be closed.

 Continuation as Tennis Court

 Plijnaar then continued the business as a tennis court, which could be expanded by half (!) on the existing plot.
-There wasn't much space on the tennis court, as many tennis players broke their rackets on the adjacent fences.
+There was not much space on the tennis court, as many a tennis player broke their racket on the adjacent fences.

 Plijnaar regularly looked for other locations for tennis courts.
 But due to the economic crisis in the early 1930s, expansion plans were temporarily postponed.
 At the end of 1934, Plijnaar acquired an adjacent piece of land and a larger plot between the Ezelsdijk and the fort.
-He submitted a request for the construction of no less than 9 tennis courts with the necessary outbuildings.
+He submitted a request to build no fewer than 9 tennis courts with the necessary outbuildings.
 But times had changed.
-With an eye on German rearmament, the military authorities tightened the conditions regarding construction within the Forbidden Circles.
-In a mobilization period, the clearance of various buildings within would otherwise take too much time.
+With an eye on German rearmament, military authorities tightened the conditions for construction within the Forbidden Circles.
+During a mobilization period, clearing various buildings within would otherwise take too much time.
 This now also applied to previously allowed wooden structures.
 The request was rejected by the Ministry of Defense, and everything remained as it was for the time being.

 It wasn't until 1939 that W. and F. Plijnaar, who had since taken over the company from their father, made a new attempt.
 As a result of the German occupation, Fort De Bilt had lost its function as a defensive work.
-Although the Circles Act remained in force, the provisions were now applied much more leniently.
-And after submitting a new application, the Plijnaars finally received the much-desired permit for the expansion plan for the site between the Ezelsdijk and the fort at the end of 1940.
-However, the plan was simplified due to the material shortage that had arisen.
-The complex included 4 clay tennis courts, a clubhouse of 8 x 5 meters, flanked by two large changing rooms.
+Although the Circles Act remained in force, the regulations were now applied much more leniently.
+And after submitting a new application, the Plijnaars finally received the coveted permit for the expansion plan for the area between the Ezelsdijk and the fort at the end of 1940.
+The plan was simplified due to the material shortage.
+The complex included 4 gravel tennis courts, a clubhouse of 8 x 5 meters, flanked by two large changing rooms.

-The company also did not escape the violence of war in other ways.
-What the Dutch had not succeeded in, the Germans tried.
-In March 1945, they flooded the site with the 4 tennis courts at the fort in an attempt to stop the Allied advance.
+In other ways, the company did not escape the war violence.
+What the Dutch had not achieved, the Germans attempted.
+In March 1945, they flooded the area with the 4 tennis courts at the fort, trying to halt the Allied advance.
 However, without success.

 Fun at the MIT Courts

 In 1951, the number of tennis courts was expanded to 15.
-The MIT courts were known as a very cozy ice rink, and flags on city buses proved an effective advertising tool, as on busy days, as many as two thousand people would glide over the ice floor.
+The MIT courts were known as a very cozy ice rink, and flags on the city buses proved to be an effective advertising medium, as on busy days, as many as two thousand people skated over the ice floor.
 But due to the mild winters in the 1960s and the opening of the Utrecht artificial ice rink, this typical winter festivity came to an end.
 A drastic change was needed, and quick action was required.

 Introduction of Bowling Alley

-A form of leisure activity not yet available in Utrecht was sought.
+They looked for a form of leisure activity that was not yet available in Utrecht.
 Thea Plijnaar (wife of Wim) took up the challenge.
-The bowling alley, opened by the mayor of Utrecht, Mr. van Tuyll, in 1973, proved to be the gap in the market.
-From that time, the company has been led by the third generation of Plijnaars: Bert, Rob, Frank, and Wim.
+The bowling alley, opened by the mayor of Utrecht, Mr. van Tuyll, in 1973, turned out to be the gap in the market.
+Since then, the company has been led by the third generation of Plijnaars: Bert, Rob, Frank, and Wim.

 Expansion with Restaurant and Hotel

-Business went so well that in 1978, the complex could be expanded with a restaurant.
+The business was so successful that in 1978, the complex could be expanded with a restaurant.
 Bowling combined with a cozy dinner has proven to be a successful formula to this day.
 In 1986, a hotel with 44 rooms and several meeting rooms was opened.
-The name 'De M.I.T.
-Banen' was changed to the more internationally sounding 'Hotel Mitland'.
+The name ‘De M.I.T.
+Banen’ was changed to the more internationally sounding ‘Hotel Mitland’.
 The company already had about 100 employees by then.

-In 1994, 70 years after the turbulent start of the tea garden 'Hygiëa', the Mitland complex prepared for a grand expansion: doubling the number of rooms and meeting rooms, as well as a new sports facility with an (indoor) swimming pool, sauna, and Turkish bath.
+In 1994, 70 years after the turbulent start of the tea garden ‘Hygiëa’, the Mitland complex prepared for another major expansion: doubling the number of rooms and meeting rooms, as well as a new sports facility with an (indoor) swimming pool, sauna, and Turkish bath.

-In 2000, the last tennis courts were built with a wing of luxury rooms, suites, and extra meeting spaces.
+In 2000, the last tennis courts were built over with a wing featuring luxury rooms, suites, and additional meeting spaces.
 The hotel then had 135 rooms and suites and 11 meeting rooms.
 The management still consists of the 4 Plijnaar brothers.

-In early January 2006, the bowling alley, restaurant, reception, and hotel lounge were completely demolished to make way for a whole new section.
-The bowling alley, restaurant, brasserie, and reception with hotel lounge were put into use at the beginning of 2007.
+In early January 2006, the bowling alley, restaurant, reception, and hotel lounge were completely demolished to make way for an entirely new section.
+Bowling, restaurant, brasserie, and reception with hotel lounge were put into use in early 2007.

 Naturally Mitland